RetroPie/RetroPie-Docs/docs/Bluetooth-Controller.md

 Make sure your controller is turned on in the correct pairing mode (Power on for FC30 Pro, Start+R for SFC30), then choose:
 1 Register and Connect to Bluetooth device
-Follow the prompts and your controller should connnect This is shown by a solid blue light on the 8bitdo controllers Quit out of the setup script
+Follow the prompts and your controller should connect This is shown by a solid blue light on the 8bitdo controllers Quit out of the setup script